-In the first quarter of 2020, the Company granted 86,000 shares performance-based RSUs, which vest based on the achievement of certain milestones that include (i) the approval of a planned NDA by the FDA and (ii) the achievement of certain comparative shareholder returns against the Company's peers (the "2020 TSR RSUs").
+In the first quarter of 2020, the Company granted performance-based RSUs for 86,000 shares of common stock, which vest based on the achievement of certain milestones that include (i) the approval of a planned NDA by the FDA (the "2020 Milestone RSUs") and (ii) the achievement of certain comparative shareholder returns against the Company's peers (the "2020 TSR RSUs").
 The 2020 TSR RSUs were valued using the Monte Carlo Simulation method and will be amortized over the life of the RSUs based on the agreements.